hasanari/sane/README.md

  - CUDA version mismatch

->   Try to install CUDA version 9.++ with cuDNN v7.05, SAnE uses tensorflow v1.7.0 which was compiled with that cuDNN v7.05.
+>   Try to install CUDA version 9.++ with cuDNN v7.05, SAnE uses tensorflow v1.7.0 which was compiled with cuDNN v7.05.

  - Failed to compile PointCNN sampling module